wp-plugins/woocommerce-product-quick-view/readme.txt

 User can also navigate with different product by clicking next and previous product with in the same lightbox.

-This quick is completely responsive and compatible with most of the themes.
+This plugin is completely responsive and compatible with most of the themes.

 <strong>Why we created this plugin</strong>